-In 2020, approximately 15,580 L of sodium hypochlorite and 1,640 L (2,320 kg) of sodium silicate was used in the water treatment process.
+In 2021, approximately 15,785 L of sodium hypochlorite and 1,740 L of sodium silicate was used in the water treatment process.
 These chemicals are certified to meet standards set by the Standards Council of Canada or American National Standards Institute.